Aanaval Mothiram: Plot

 After a failed attempt to break into the minister's house to meet Sruthi, Nandu gets caught by the security along with James who had followed him in accordance to the Commissioner's orders.
 The Home Minister views this as an assassination attempt by his rival, the Chief Minister.
 Nandu and James are beaten up badly on the home minister's orders by the arresting police and the Commissioner washes his hand clean of any involvement with James.
 James and Nandu face dismissal and to escape from this situation, the home minister's gun man and childhood friend, Mathew Kuruvilla, suggest to the duo to enlist the help of a local politician, Chellappan.
 Chellapan is a barber by trade but seems to have a lot of influence, money and power.
 Kuruvilla advises James and Nandu to curry favour with Chellapan by "wining and dining" him and treating him to a courtesan flown in specially from Bombay.
 Despite a disagreement over enlisting Chellapan's help (Nandu is opposed to giving bribes, whereas James is very pragmatic), a highly satisfied Chellapan persuades the Home Minister to get Nandu and James into the special squad as punishment transfer instead of dismissing them (despite the opposition of the Commissioner who wanted Nandu sacked).
 Here, the duo are put in dangerous operations to catch criminals.
 James's many cowardly actions make him the target of ridicule within the squad.
 The harassment against James is led by John, a supporter of the Commissioner.
 In the meantime, Kuruvilla is suffering from some unknown eye issues, the home minister suspects that Kuruvilla's drinking habits are to blame.

 In the midst of an attempt to arrest the narcotics gang, one of the special squad, Saravanan, gets injured and James pretends to tend to him to avoid the fight.
 When he learns that the injured Saravanan is to be transferred back to normal police duties, James injures himself to exempt himself from another risky operation.
 Whilst in hospital, he comes across Kuruvilla who had an auto accident.
 Kuruvilla, who feared that his accident was due to his consumption of large amounts of alcohol, secretly swaps his blood samples with that of James.
-Unbeknownst to Kuruvilla, his eye sight loss is not due to his consumption of alcohol but because he is actually suffering from the final stages of Leukaemia; The blood results convince the doctors that it is James who is suffering from stage 4 Leukaemia.
+Unbeknownst to Kuruvilla, his eyesight loss is not due to his consumption of alcohol but because he is actually suffering from the final stages of Leukaemia; The blood results convince the doctors that it is James who is suffering from stage 4 Leukaemia.
 Dr. Krishnan Nair (In real life, Dr. Krishnan Nair was a famous cancer specialist and founder of the regional cancer centre in Trivandum) gently tells James that he has very little time left.